azauditor/LinuxAudit/README.md

 # LinuxAudit

-The following commands are used to extract information out of a Linux Operating System.
-While these commands should work with most variants of the LINUX it has been verified to work with the Debian distribution.
+The following commands are used to extract information out of a Linux Operating System.  **While these commands should work with most variants of the LINUX** this code has been verified to work with the Debian distribution.
 If you are running a different variant please inform contact with which variant and version so that the command line code can be verified with your particular version.

 ## Users